 Its range of semi-hard cheeses uses native ingredients such as bush tomato, alpine pepper, lemon myrtle and river mint to create uniquely Australian flavours.
 It also makes an impressive range of blue, soft and hard cheeses.
-All its cheese is handmade onsite and developed under the guidance of Australia’s most experienced cheesemaker, Barry Lillywhite.
+All its cheese is handmade onsite and developed under the guidance of international award-winning cheesemaker, Jenn Nestor.

 Address: 87 Cowabbie Street, Coolamon, NSW

 Borambola Wines cellar door tasting

 Make time for a wine tasting at Borambola Wines.
 The owner-operator Tim McMullen is as much of a gifted storyteller as he is winemaker.
 There is a tale behind every wine you taste, from the time Prince Charles announced his “double joy” at tasting Tim’s wines to the bullet scars in the walls of the Old Borambola Homestead left behind after a visit from the notorious bushranger Captain Moonlite in the late 1800s.

 Taste a selection of his red, white and sparkling wines, as well as his Tuckerbox ‘Hoppy Lager’ beer and apple cider; best enjoyed alongside a cheese platter.
 If you’re a red wine lover, you should definitely purchase a few bottles of the Hiraji’s Spell shiraz and Moonlight cabernet sauvignon.

 The cellar door is open Thursday to Monday for tastings by appointment or book in a group tasting.

 Head to Borambola Wines for a glass of chardonnay.
 (Image: Destination NSW)